 At present there are no statutory arrangements for the regulation of letting agents.
 However, since 1st October 2014, all letting agents in England must be a member of a government approved redress scheme.
 Letting agent redress schemes provide a free and independent service for resolving disputes between letting agents and their customers (landlords and tenants).

 Additionally, there are accrediting bodies that operate codes of practice and compliance controls which govern their members.
 KFH is a member of ARLA Propertymark and The Property Ombudsman Redress Scheme (TPO), meaning landlords and tenants are provided peace of mind when using our services.

 Joint and several tenancy agreements

 If you are sharing a property you will have a Joint and Several liability tenancy agreement, which means that each tenant is jointly and individually responsible for the term so, if the agreement including paying the rent.
-Therefore, if one person falls behind in rent payments, you are all responsible for paying it, or any arrears that build up because of it.
+Therefore, if one person falls behind in rent payments, you and/or your guarantor, are all responsible for paying it, or any arrears that build up because of it.

 Ending a joint tenancy

 A joint tenancy can only be ended at the end of a fixed term or in line with a break clause agreed within the tenancy agreement - and only if all tenants act together as joint and several tenants.
 One tenant cannot end a tenancy for the others.